AgoraIO/Advanced-Video/Video-Call-with-Chat/OpenDuo-Web/README.md

 5. Use gulp to build the project.

          npm run build

+6. Copy static folder content and paste into build folder

 *A “build” directory is generated under **/root** of your project.*